vsupapo/FoodFinder/FoodFinderAPI.md

 ## Resources

 ### Getting all restaurants
 This endpoint returns the details of all restaurants.
-The response contains a list of Restaurant objects within a data envelope.

 ```
 GET https://foodfinder.com/restaurants